Organic infant formula & feeding support

 Your nipples should be centered in the flanges and free to move in and out of the tunnel without rubbing against the sides.13 Your areola should not be pulled into the tunnel.

 Wondering if your pump flange fits correctly?
-Reach out to our team of registered dietitians and lactation counselors for free!
+Reach out to our team of registered dietitian nutritionists and lactation counselors for free!
 They’re here to help on our free live chat from Monday - Friday, 8am-6pm (ET).
 Chat Now!

 Relax to help your let-down and increase output